 1. The Dubai mall

 One of the biggest malls in the world, the Dubai mall has everything a shopper can dream of.
-From the best international brands to the world’s largest candy store, it has every shopping option.
+From the best international brands to the world’s largest candy store, an Olympic size ice rink, a virtual reality park, Kidzania, a massive indoor waterfall, and every shopping option.
 The mall in total has 1200 shops, 250-room luxury hotel, 22 cinema screens plus 120 restaurants and cafes inside.
 It also has 14000 parking spaces.
 The mall has on display the world’s largest suspended acrylic Dubai aquarium with 10 ton liters of water and 33000 marine species.
 The mall also has an underwater zoo, and offers a breathtaking view of the Dubai fountain (world’s largest themed water fountain).
-In 2015 the mall recorded the visitor footfall of 92 million.
+The mall records footfalls of millions of visitors every year.

 2. Ibn Battuta

-Ibn Battuta mall is a must visit not only for its shopping choices but for its architecture.
+Ibn Battuta mall is a must visit not only for its shopping choices but also for its architecture.
 The mall is the world’s largest themed mall and is built on the excursions of legendary Arabian Traveler Ibn Battuta.
 During his voyage, he had been to six different nations and the mall too is divided into six sections with each section defining the look, architecture, and feel of that country.
 These sections are called courts and the mall has an Egypt court, India court, China court, Andalusia court, Persia court, and Tunisia court.
-The mall already has 270 shops, 50 restaurants, a 21-screen cinema and over 4,500 parking spaces on a total of 521,000 square meters, and now expansion is in process to create another 150 shops.
+The mall is extremely huge and you can spend the entire day here.

 3. Mall of emirates